Group on The London Ear

 - • The London Ear (City of London) – Listen your way through the City with extraordinary tales and playful experiments.
 Find out about the capital’s defining Cs and B flats, why you can hear Bow Bells in Singapore and what future cars could sound like.

 - • Chimneys & Tunnels along the Thames (Greenwich and Isle of Dogs) – Take a good long yomp through the remains of London’s industrial landscape, discovering its history of manufacture, pollution and power.

 - • The Greenwich Bestiary – Gain a fresh perspective on this much-loved historic site.
 Be entertained by whimsical facts and intriguing stories about the animals of Greenwich, from Pelican crossings to Henry VIII’s jousting horse.

-- • A Genius Tour – Follow in the footsteps of visionaries to blow apart the myths about genius.
+- • A Genius Tour (West End) – Follow in the footsteps of visionaries to blow apart the myths about genius.
 Make playful experiments that spur your creativity.
 Find the riches no one else is looking for in the heart of London.

 - • London In Slow Motion (West End) – Move against the flow of the hyperactive city and find the hidden spaces of calm.

 - • Trinity Buoy Wharf and Secrets of the Docks (North Greenwich and the Docklands) – Take in the twists and turns of the Thames around North Greenwich Peninsula from the cable car above and on foot.
 Discover isolated pockets of London undergoing massive change, and their rich history of seafaring, industry and trade.